5 tips for working with a writer

 3. Introduce your organisation

 Writers are typically excellent observers and listeners - they absorb their surroundings and capture their observations in what they write.
-Invite your writer to a meeting or other relevant event.
+For complex and longer projects, it can help to invite your writer to a meeting or other relevant event.
 An invitation will help them understand your style, voice and values.
-For large or complex writing projects, this will save you time and effort in the long run.

 4. Allow time for editing